kmjones1979/scaffold-base-the-graph/README.md

   <a href="https://scaffoldeth.io">Website</a>
 </h4>

 Scaffold-Base is a fork of Scaffold-ETH2 ready to ship to Base.
-This fork provides native support for Base and Base Sepolia testnet, and direct access to the Base faucets.
+This fork provides native support for Base and Base Sepolia testnet, direct access to the Base faucets, and [coinbase-sdk-wallet](https://github.com/coinbase/coinbase-wallet-sdk/) beta preconfigured which allows 4337 account abstraction using passkeys.

 ![Scaffold-Base)](https://github.com/damianmarti/se-2/assets/466652/eac667a7-68fb-4f69-a427-126f7de4114d)